claudioc/bzot/README.md

 - [x] Fork or threads?
 Fork
 - [x] Blocking or not blocking?
 Blocking with fork
 - [x] Read the HTTP request
+- [x] Reply "Hello from Bzot" to the browser
 - [ ] Parse the HTTP request